oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-installation-guide.html.md

 taking in connections from many collectors, and distributing them to data stores.

-The following procedure describes how to update the mox pod resources:
+The following procedure describes how to update the mux pod resources:

 1. Use SSH to connect to the logging machine and open the command line.